mohamedfofana/jiki-client/README.md

 * Using Angular databinding Syntax [], () and [()]
 * Using template-driven and reactive forms functionality for capturing and validating data

-## APP Configuration
-Use of APP_INITIALZER to load once configuration from file
 ## Authentification
 JWT Authentification